SamFeltip/video-downloader/README.md

 This program downloads videos from the internet as mp3 files and automatically adds metadata to the files based on information around the video on the webpage.

 ##Packages
-pip install:
+a requirements txt file is included with this project.
+The following packages are installed:
-- eyed3
+- eyed3 (0.9.6)
-- pytube
+- pytube (12.1.0)
-- moviepy
+- moviepy (1.0.3)
 - glob (for metadata.py only)

-brew install:
+brew install is also needed:
 ffmpeg

+#Commandline Interface

 Put album art from `resources/coverart.jpeg`
-#Commandline Interface

 for downloadandaddmetadata.py:

 - -g indicates the genre of the album (default: Alternative)
-- -a causes the thumbnail to be overridden by the coverart.jpg file which is present in the resources folder
 - -y indicates the year the album was released (default: 2021)
-- -s indicates the album is self titled, and the album will be the same as the artist's name

 ##Example program runs